SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/Elements1.md

 ## Element.xml

-Every element on a DMA has its own *Element.xml* file.
+In systems where [Swarming](xref:Swarming) is not enabled, every element on a DMA has its own *Element.xml* file.
 It contains the complete element definition:

 - Metadata (name, description, type, Protocol, etc.),